KnockerPulsar/CRT/readme.md

 on gcc), otherwise, this project is self contained.
 You can just run `build_release.sh`.

-This project has been tested on an AMD GPU (Vega 6 iGPU) and Nvidia GPU (GTX 1660Ti).
+This project has been tested on an AMD GPU (Vega 6 iGPU) and an Nvidia GPU (GTX 1660Ti).

 # Gallery